To-Fujita/Dialog_Boxes_for_HTML/README.md

 [index.html](https://to-fujita.github.io/Dialog_Boxes_for_HTML/index.html): This is a menu to execute for all of the programs in this article.

 ## 3. Details:
  It is very easy to create a dialog box.
 The next code is to create a simple dialog box.
 It is needed to remember to create buttons that open and close for the dialog box.
-[Simple_Dialog.html](https://to-fujita.github.io/Dialog_Boxes_for_HTML/Simple_Dialog.html): To show a dialog box.
+ [Simple_Dialog.html](https://to-fujita.github.io/Dialog_Boxes_for_HTML/Simple_Dialog.html): To show a simple dialog box.

  ~~~
 <!DOCTYPE html>